tideways/profiler/README.md

 Notes:

-- There is a method `QafooLabs\Profiler::stop()` but calling it is optional, a shutdown handler will take care of it.
+- There is a method `QafooLabs\Profiler::stop()` but calling it is optional, a shutdown handler will take care of it in a web-request.
-- If you are using the PECL extension should guard calls to the profiler with `if (class_exists('QafooLabs\Profiler'))` to avoid fatal errors when the extension is not installed.
 - Xhprof profiling is sampled at random intervals (defaults to 20% of all requests) and in the other cases just a wall-time of the full request and memory information is collected.
 You can overwrite the sampling rate by passing a value between 0 (0%) and 100 (100%) as a second argument to `QafooLabs\Profiler::start()`.

 ## Configuration

 Qafoo Profiler follows [The Twelve-Factor App](http://12factor.net/) rules and is configured via environment variables.

-This allows you to configure the Profiler differently on each server:
+This allows you to configure the Profiler differently on each server without having to change the code.

 - `QAFOO_PROFILER_DISABLED` controls if the profiler should be disabled on the server.
 - `QAFOO_PROFILER_SAMPLERATE` controls the sample rate how often the profiler should sample full XHProf traces.